Large Urban, population 600,000

 In addition to the financial transaction itself, there are parties involved in the execution of the actual construction work funded through the PACE vehicle.
-All projects financed through Milwaukee’s PACE program must be completed by commercial contractors approved through the Me2 program.
+All projects financed through Milwaukee’s PACE program must be completed by commercial contractors approved by the city.
 The commercial contractors can serve as:

 Relationship of Parties on PACE Transaction

-The City of Milwaukee Office of Environmental Sustainability (OES) in partnership with the Milwaukee Economic Development Corporation and the City Treasurer administer the PACE program.
-To access PACE financing, a building owner first submits information on the company, building, and proposed project to OES via the Me2 PACE Financing Interest Form.
+The City of Milwaukee Environmental Collaboration Office (ECO) in partnership with the City Treasurer administer the PACE program.
+To access PACE financing, a building owner first submits information on the company, building, and proposed project to ECO via the PACE Financing Interest Form.
 This form ensures that the property owner fully understands the program requirements prior to developing a project and full application.

 For all projects, the cost financed through PACE cannot exceed 20% of the total property value for commercial properties.
 Property owners must also certify that they are solvent, current on all property payment obligations, and have no involuntary liens or notices of default on the property.